KavachInterns2020/Vinayak-Jaiwant-Retail-Store-Management/README.md

 * usecase.mdj - The Use Case Diagram.

 The folder img contains the images of the above UML diagrams in JPEG.

+For the explaination regarding each diagrams, please refer the wiki.